 Historically, there have not been a significant number of VA projects where Environmental Conflict Resolution (ECR) would be appropriate.
 However, VA is committed to increasing the use of collaborative decision-making and alternative dispute resolution (ADR) processes.
-VA is actively advocating the use of mediation and other ADR processes to ensure that reliable, credible, technical, and scientific information is available to stakeholders engaged in the ECR processes and collaborative resource management efforts.
-VA is actively maintaining an ADR website, http://www1.va.gov/adr/
+VA is actively advocating the use of mediation and other ADR processes and ensuring that reliable, credible, technical, and scientific information is available to stakeholders engaged in collaborative resource management efforts.
+Additionally, VA seeks the input of stakeholders through public meetings for actions and projects that it anticipates will generate controversy.
+On August 31, 2011, VA re-issued its ADR Policy (VA Directive 5978) which references the use of ADR to address environmental disputes.
+VA is actively maintaining an ADR website, http://www1.va.gov/adr/.